PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### Entity
 It's a mandatory field.
-Any Legal entity of the above selected Family
+Any Legal entity of the above selected Family.
+Entities are sorted on entity type in order of -Joint, Individual, Partnership, Trusts, Foundation, Estate.
+Each entity type is alphabetically sorted.

 ### Template Name
 Applicable only for `Multi-Step` task type.